 Engage with the various trades involved in the heroic restoration operations of Notre-Dame de Paris by placing yourself at the center of the process.
 The 40th edition of the European Heritage Days will present an extraordinary experience driven by the public institution overseeing the cathedral’s conservation and restoration.
 The event will feature a village of construction workshops hosted in front of the cathedral, offering insight into the restoration endeavors.
 The weekend will be packed with interactive presentations, discussions, and opportunities for hands-on experience from professionals working on the monument’s renaissance.

-Lead photo credit : Directional signpost to Parisian landmarks in central Paris by Natalia Bratslavsky on Shutterstock
+Lead photo credit : Directional signpost to Parisian landmarks in central Paris.
+Photo credit: Natalia Bratslavsky/ Shutterstock

 More in Bibliothèque Forney, European Heritage Days, Events, Journées du Patrimoine, Le 19m de Chanel, Le Monde Festival, Le Salon des Laques at Palais de la Porte Dorée, Le Village du Chantier de Notre-Dame, Paris Heritage